vedranaa/gallery_maker/README.md

 See example html files generatied using gallery maker: [Fru Jensen](https://vedranaa.github.io/FJ/) and [posters2022](https://www2.imm.dtu.dk/courses/02506/posters2022.html).

+For the simplest use, navigate to a folder with images and run `gallery_maker`.
+This will fint images (jpg, png or gif) and create a html file of a gallery with images.
+Images may be either directly in the folder or in one subfolder.

 ## SETUP
 Either install the package from PyPI with `pip install gallery-maker` or install from source with the following steps

 ## DEPENDENCIES
 Making gallery has no dependencies.

 A helper function for image processin is included, and it has dependencies, where you can add, what you need:
 - Basic image processing uses [Pillow](https://pypi.org/project/pillow/).